BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Skin-changer** `ACTIVE`

-At the start of his Activation, Beorn can change his form from Man to Bear.
+At the beginning of his Activation, Beorn can change his form from Man to Bear.
 If he does, place the Bear model in base contact with the Man model, and then remove the Man model from play.
 If there is no space to place the Bear model, then Beorn cannot transform.
-Once he has transformed, Beorn the Bear may continue his Activation as normal, including Charging, in which case check the Line of Sight from the newly placed Bear model to determine whether Beorn can Charge.
+Once he has transformed, Beorn the Bear may continue his Activation as normal, including Charging in which case check the Line of Sight from the newly placed Bear model to determine whether Beorn can Charge.
 Once Beorn has transformed, he uses the Beorn the Bear profile - though his Wounds, Might, Will and Fate Points remain the same between both profiles.

 ---